okHadi/QALMS/README.md

 This is scrapper for lms course contents; runs periodically as exe file upon startup; downloads only new content

 Clone the repo and put your credentials in the 'data.json' file and run the bash script

+Necessary libraries to be installed:
+- python
+- selenium-wire
+- json
+- pyinstaller